skijit/notes/programming/web/react/react-typescript-bonanza.md

   - Sometimes when you have functions defined within a function component, they'll be redefined as part of the render cycle
     - That's lame
   - Difference between useCallback and useMemo is basically that useMemo will cache the return values
+  - Don't use side-effect hooks in callbacks or memos
   - see [this blog](https://nikgrozev.com/2019/04/07/reacts-usecallback-and-usememo-hooks-by-example/) for more context, but here's a quick example:

   ```(jsx)